ch3p4ll3/QBittorrentBot/README.md

 `pip install -r requirements.txt`

 ## Configuration:
-Edit line 8 of the qb.py file by entering the database data.
 Edit the login.json file by putting the address, port, username and password of the Qbittorrent web UI.
-Also change the id authorized to use the bot always from the login.json file.
-Change line 190 and line 9 by putting your Telegram username
+Also change the id authorized to use the bot, the token and the database credentials always from the login.json file.
+Change line 9 by putting your Telegram username.